The Visitor Centre today is ... Tokyo DisneySea

 But there's more.
 "Explorers Landing" serves as the headquarters for the Society of Explorers and Adventurers, a fictional organisation founded by historical figures of the Renaissance and Golden Age of Exploration.
 Housed within a Fortress complex, exhibits include a Focault Pendulum, the Illusion Room, Explorers' Hall, the Navigation Center, an Alchemy Lab, the Chamber of Planets and the sailing ship Renaissance.

-Fortress Exploration is a walkthrough attraction that opened on September 4, 2001.
-Here guests can interact with the Disney SEA Society and find out how it originated, see the logo, shield, crest, maps, mottos and more, and are challenged to solve a series of puzzles in order to join S.E.A.
+Fortress Exploration is a walkthrough attraction where guests can interact with the Disney SEA Society and find out how it originated, see the logo, shield, crest, maps, mottos and more, and are challenged to solve a series of puzzles in order to join S.E.A.

 Mysterious Island

 OLC were convinced that the upkeep was too high for an actual underwater ride, so Disney came up with a suspended dark ride, that tricks riders into thinking they are deep in the ocean.
-You ride inside mini-subs, looking out onto scenes from the movie, including the ship graveyard and the lost city of Atlantis, finishing off with an encounter with a giant squid.
+You ride inside mini-subs, looking out onto scenes from the movie, including a ship graveyard and the lost city of Atlantis.
+The finale is an encounter with a giant squid.
 It's an illusion created with water tanks and bubbles in the viewing windows and it is surprisingly effective.
+Even the queue gets the immersive Verne treatment.

 There are plenty of maps, charts, notes to read, dive suits and helmets, and more.
 The six-person ride vehicles are swiftly loaded and you're off, into the underwater realm, full of animatronics and theatrics, none of which my camera would do justice to.

-Journey to the Center of the Earth, is one of the original rides at the park.
-Visitors pass through Captain Nemo's underground laboratories, before boarding a unique subterranean vehicle, the "Terravator" to dive deeper under the earth's crust to Nemo's base.
-Loosely based on Verne's 1864 novel of the same name, it was designed by a team including Imagineer Tom “Thor” Thordarson.
+Journey to the Center of the Earth, one of the original rides at the park, has visitors pass through Captain Nemo's underground laboratories, before boarding a unique subterranean vehicle, the "Terravator" to dive deeper under the earth's crust to Nemo's base.
+Loosely based on Verne's 1864 novel of the same name, it was designed by a team led by Imagineer Tom “Thor” Thordarson.
 It is a mix of subterranean and sci fi styling and storytelling.

 Sadly, when we visited, this ride was closed for maintenance.
-It is one of the most popular rides at the park and you can see what it is like in videos online.
+It is one of the most popular rides at the park, so I have included a link to a video online.

 Mermaid Lagoon